 Get a Starter Supply of Euros Before You Go

-We usually carry a couple hundred euros with us as we travel to Europe.
+We usually carry a couple of hundred euros with us as we travel to Europe.
 It is nice to have some cash for tipping or taxis when you arrive.
 While most airports do have ATMs handy, we prefer to have some euros available, just in case.
 You can get euros at your local bank before you travel (there is a small currency exchange fee).

 It is becoming more and more important for you to have a credit card with chip technology when traveling in Europe.
 Many countries do not accept credit cards with magnetic strips.
 They will only take credit cards with chips.
 Here is more information on using credit cards in Europe.